This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Birth Injury Cases in Mississippi

-Birth injuries that cause harm to mothers and their children happen all too often.
-In one example of a case in Mississippi in which a legal team was able to help the victim recover damages, the child thankfully was not harmed.
-The mother went through a uterine rupture when giving birth and needed five subsequent surgeries to repair the damage.
+In one example of a birth injury case, a mother was harmed during childbirth in Mississippi.
+A legal team helped her recover damages.
+The child, thankfully, was not injured.
+However, the mother developed a uterine rupture when giving birth and needed five subsequent surgeries to repair the damage.

 The woman’s legal team proved that her doctor was negligent in inducing labor too soon, not performing a C-section in time, leaving the hospital while she was in critical condition, and other errors.

 The jury agreed with the mother and awarded her $2.4 million.